by Jeffrey Butts

 Advisory Statement 3 examined the responsibility of policymakers and researchers to both identify and develop effective interventions and strategies, including:

 Justice programs are generally designed to achieve specific purposes, and produce intended effects.
 The effects of an intervention on the target population, both intended and unintended, are known as outcomes.
 Recidivism is the most common outcome of interest within the justice field, but other measures are used, including satisfaction with services, impacts on drug use, employment, educational success, and the legitimacy of criminal justice agencies across communities.
 Identifying the correct outcomes for a policy, program or practice is a basic task associated with program development, performance measurement, and program evaluation. … There are a number of considerations related to outcome measurement that OJP must consider in drawing inferences about the effectiveness of justice programs.
 These include: primary and secondary outcomes, unintended outcomes, cost/benefit, implementation fidelity, and efficacy versus effectiveness research.

-The SAB and its meetings and products were an effective means of infusing scientific thinking inside the federal justice structure with the hope that all aspects of criminal justice, juvenile justice, and the much larger concerns of social justice would be informed by evidence, and that the production of future evidence would be sensitive to a broader range of interests and considerations and not simply mirror the preferences of current office holders.
+The SAB and its meetings and products supported scientific thinking inside the federal justice structure with the hope that all aspects of criminal justice, juvenile justice, and the much larger concerns of social justice would be informed by evidence.
+It was an effort to make the production and use of future evidence sensitive to established, scientific considerations that did not simply mirror the preferences of current office holders.

 I hope that kind of thinking returns one day soon.